-Premise There are four broad universally accepted categories of management instruments for environmental compliance, viz .: Command-and-control[21], or regulatory, management instruments; Economic[37], or marked-based, management instruments; Self-regulatory[110] management instruments; and Societal participation[86] management instruments.
+There are four broad universally accepted categories of management instruments for environmental compliance, viz.:

+- ► Command-and-control^[22], or regulatory, management instruments; - ► Economic^[40], or market-based, management instruments; - ▶ Self-regulatory^[120] management instruments; and - Societal participation^[93] management instruments.

 Each of these instruments are vital to the management of water quality; specifically also eutrophication.

-Application of the management instruments In order to limit anthropogenic eutrophication, joint and separate application of these management instruments must facilitate the aims of the mitigation hierarchy for decision-making on eutrophication .
+Application of the management instruments

+In order to limit anthropogenic eutrophication, joint and separate application of these management instruments must facilitate the aims of the mitigation hierarchy for decision-making on eutrophication 26.
 To advance eutrophication management there is a need to align, improve and strengthen these instruments, as well as to ensure that these instruments for compliance are effectively and consistently being supported and/ or applied.
-The availability of suitable data and information is a prerequisite.
-Command-and-control, or regulatory, management instruments The direct regulation of land and water use constitutes an inseparable part of environmental and water resource management, and will continue to play a key role in eutrophication management.
-There is a pressing need to shape command-and-control [21] approaches to effectively address anthropogenic point and diffuse sources of nutrient-laden water pollution in order to consistently realise the eutrophication management goal.
-However, when pursuing this goal, the Constitutional need for ecologically sustainable social development and economic growth must also be acknowledged.
-Cooperative regulation , vertically between spheres of government and, horizontally between government departments, must be pursued and strengthened, since more than one regulatory mandate influence the control of anthropogenic eutrophication.
+The availability of suitable data and information27 is a prerequisite.

+Command-and-control, or regulatory, management instruments

+The direct regulation of land and water use constitutes an inseparable part of environmental and water resource management, and will continue to play a key role in eutrophication management.
+There is a pressing need to shape command-and-control^[22] approaches to effectively address anthropogenic point and diffuse sources of nutrient-laden water pollution^[140] in order to consistently realise the eutrophication management goal.
+However, when pursuing this goal, the constitutional need for ecologically sustainable social development and economic growth must also be acknowledged.
+Cooperative regulation28, vertically between spheres of government and, horizontally between government departments, must be pursued and strengthened, since more than one regulatory mandate influences the control of anthropogenic eutrophication.
 The One Environmental System and its objective to synchronise the overall process for the issuing of environmental authorisations within the prescribed period, is supported.
-Examples of command-and-control instruments include environmental authorisation following Environmental Impact Assessments (EIAs), water use authorisation, Environmental Management Programme Reports (EMPRs), compiled by mines, atmospheric emission licensing, waste management licensing, the control of land and water use activities through regulations, prohibition of activities to protect water resources, or instream or riparian habitat, land use development planning mechanisms and others.
-Economic, or marked- based, management instruments Economic instruments [37] for eutrophication management complement the traditional command-and-control approaches and must incentivise positive behavioural change; stimulate innovation; tackle anthropogenic eutrophication priorities from both point and diffuse pollution sources; promote economic efficiency; and raise revenue for, among other things, eutrophication management related expenditures.
-External cost caused by anthropogenic eutrophication must, where appropriate, be internalised, considering economic incentive-based regulation to limit nutrient-loading.
-Examples of economic instruments include the WDCS.
-Self-regulatory management instruments Self-regulation [110] is well-suited to promote both corporate responsibility - which means selecting particular production methods, processes and waste streams that will have the least impact on water resources ( i.e. "environmental morals" ), and corporate accountability - which means ensuring that products and operations do not violate prescribed norms, standards and laws ( i.e. "legal compliance" ).
-Self-regulation supports command-and-control, or direct regulation, and lessens pressure on Government resources, specifically with respect to regulatory compliance monitoring and enforcement.
-Schemes promoting responsible self-regulation must be investigated, supported and encouraged.
-Examples of self-regulatory instruments include ISO 14001 [ISO, 2015], and others.
-Societal participation management instruments Partnerships with civil society must be employed, alongside traditional governmental mechanisms, for increased decentralised and participatory management and to promote an increasingly participatory, bottom-up method of governing anthropogenic eutrophication.
-Societal participations for eutrophication management must be voluntary and based on shared responsibility; complement, rather than substitute, governmental strategies;

-&lt;sup>23 Refer to POLICY STATEMENT 12: Monitoring.

-&lt;sup>22 Refer to POLICY STATEMENT 2: The mitigation hierarchy for decision-making on eutrophication.
+26 Refer to POLICY STATEMENT 2: The mitigation hierarchy for decision-making on eutrophication.